Coast Guard, DHS.

 For the reasons discussed in the preamble, the Coast Guard amends 33 CFR part 165, as follows:End Amendment Part Start Part

 PART 165—REGULATED NAVIGATION AREAS AND LIMITED ACCESS AREASEnd Part Start Amendment Part

 (b) Regulations.
-In accordance with the general regulations in § 165.33 of this part, vessels are allowed to transit through these zones but are prohibited from mooring, anchoring, or loitering within these zones unless specifically authorized by the Captain of the Port Charleston, South Carolina or his designated representative.
+In accordance with the general regulations § 165.33 of this part, vessels are prohibited from entering, transiting, mooring, anchoring, or loitering within this zone unless specifically authorized by the Captain of the Port Charleston, South Carolina or his designated representative.

 Gary W. Merrick,

 Commander, U. S. Coast Guard, Captain of the Port.